HTTP Toolbox for Debugging HTTP Traffic

 3. Browser Developer Tools

 Every modern browser includes a Network tab that records HTTP requests fired by the current page.
-Chrome, Firefox, and Edge DevTools display headers, timing waterfalls, WebSocket frames, and payload previews — one F12 keypress away, no installation required.
-The limitation is scope: DevTools see only traffic from that browser tab, cannot modify requests in flight, and miss traffic from other applications.
+Chrome, Firefox, and Edge DevTools display headers, timing waterfalls, WebSocket frames, and payload previews.
+The limitation: DevTools see only traffic from that browser tab and miss traffic from other applications.

 4. Web Debugging Proxies